 B. Acceptance of plant material shall be for general conformance to specified size, character, and quality and shall not relieve the contractor of responsibility for full conformance to the contract documents, including correct species.
-C. Upon completion and re-inspection of all repairs or renewals necessary in the judgment of the landscape architect, the landscape architect shall certify in writing that the work has been accepted.
+C.Upon completion and re-inspection of all repairs or renewals necessary in the judgment of the landscape architect, the landscape architect shall certify in writing that the

 XI.
-Acceptance in Part A. Work may be accepted in parts when the landscape architect and contractor deem that practice to be in their mutual interest.
-Approval must be given in writing by the
+Acceptance in Part

+A. Work may be accepted in parts when the landscape architect and contractor deem that practice to be in their mutual interest.
+Approval must be given in writing by the landscape architect to the contractor verifying that the work is to be completed in parts.
+Acceptance of work in parts shall not waive any other provision of this contract.
 XII.
 Guarantee Period and Replacements

-A. The guarantee period for trees and shrubs shall begin at the date of acceptance.
+A. The guarantee period for trees and shrubs shall begin at the date of acceptance